meteor/tutorials/content/shared/step11.md

 Here we create a single task that's associated with a random `userId` that'll be different for each test run.

-Now we can write the test to call the `task.remove` method "as" that user and verify the task is deleted:
+Now we can write the test to call the `tasks.remove` method "as" that user and verify the task is deleted:

 {{> DiffBox tutorialName="simple-todos" step="11.4"}}